Mamba413/bess/R/README.md

 - It provides an objective way to reduce the number of variables.

+- By excluding irrelative variables, the best subset selection earns improved out-of-sample accuracy and avoids overfitting in some sence.

-By introducing a shrinkage on the coefficients the best subset ridge regression provides a more sophisticated trade-off between model parsimony and prediction on the based of the best subset selection
+By introducing a shrinkage on the coefficients the best subset ridge regression provides a more sophisticated trade-off between model parsimony and prediction on the based of the best subset selection.